seanyboy271/seanyboy271/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💻 &nbsp; Love building Web Applications using the most modern technology.
-- 🎓 &nbsp; Graduated from VCU with a degree in Computer Science.
-- 💼 &nbsp; Working as a Software Engineer at Capital One.
+- 💼 &nbsp; Working as a Software Engineer at Confluent.
-- 🌱 &nbsp; Always learning more about Cloud Architecture, web development, and whatever other cool things interest me.

 <h3> 🛠 &nbsp;Tech Stack</h3>